YadavThapa/S_D_A/README.md

 After replacing the nith grade's math and reading score, the result got change with overall passing score 65.06 with average math score 83.35, average reading score 83.89, % passing math 66.91, % passing score 69.66.

-## How does replacing the ninth-grade scores affect the following:
+## Result after replacing the ninth-grade scores
-The realative changes are found as
+After the through analysis and comparision analysis of two result, we found the following results as

 ### Math and reading scores by grade
 ![]https://github.com/YadavThapa/S_D_A/blob/master/Reading%20score%20grade1.PNG